 If this policy isn't configured here, the value from the .ini file is used.
-If this policy is configured neither here nor in the .ini file, the default location %SystemRoot%\System32\Logfiles\UserProfileManager is used.
+If this policy is not configured either here or in the .ini file, the default location %SystemRoot%\System32\Logfiles\UserProfileManager is used.

 Profile Management\Profile container settings